 Close the left navigation

-The NIEHS Superfund Research Program (SRP) is hosting a Risk e-Learning webinar series focused on using artificial intelligence (AI) and machine learning to advance environmental health research.
-The series will feature SRP-funded researchers, collaborators, and other subject-matter experts who aim to better understand and address environmental health issues by applying AI and machine learning approaches to complex issues.
+The NIEHS Superfund Research Program (SRP) hosted their Risk e-Learning webinar series focused on using artificial intelligence (AI) and machine learning to advance environmental health research.
+The series featured SRP-funded researchers, collaborators, and other subject-matter experts who aim to better understand and address environmental health issues by applying AI and machine learning approaches to complex issues.

 Session I — AI & ML Applications to Understand Chemical Mixtures, Properties, and Exposures and their Relationship to Human Health

-To register for the webinar, visit EPA's CLU-IN Training and Events webpage.
+To view the webinar archive, visit EPA's CLU-IN Training and Events webpage.

-The first session will feature three presentations discussing the application of machine learning and artificial intelligence techniques to understand chemical exposures and effects on human health.
+The first session featured three presentations discussing the application of machine learning and artificial intelligence techniques to understand chemical exposures and effects on human health.

 Presenters: